 Proceedings for contempt of court for violation of a domestic violence restraining order can also be brought for violation of these orders.

-Can a Restrained Party Possess a Firearm?
+Can a Restrained Party Possess a Firearm in California?

 Most restraining orders prohibit a restrained person from owning or possessing a firearm for as long as it is in effect.
 They also generally prohibit a restrained person from purchasing a gun.